V4Fire/Core/src/core/data/README.md

 #### Interpolation of headers

-Headers of a request also have support for interpolation from request data, which similar to "baseURL".
+Headers of any request also support interpolation from request data, which is similar to `baseURL`.

 ```js
 import request from 'core/request';